OwenMyers/z3support/tools/general/README.md

 pip install --upgrade pip
 ```

-cd into the root of the repo
+cd into the root of the repo, or if you are in the directory of this README
+then:
 ```
 cd ../../
 ```

-install the local files
+install the local files (from the project root, not this README's location)

 ```
 python setup.py develop
 ```

-come back here
+come back here (to this README's directory)

 ```
 cd tools/general/